sidney-eliot/3d-artists-handbook/content/texture/uv-unwrapping.md

 ## Mirroring UVs
 Before UV unwrapping one has 2 choices, applying the mirror and UV unwrapping or UV unwrapping and applying the mirror at export.

-Applying the mirror at export has the advantage that there's twice as much texture space because the UVs from the left and right are staked on top of each other, thus allowing to use smaller/ fewer textures or to just have a better resolution.
+Applying the mirror at export has the advantage that there's twice as much texture space because the UVs from the left and right are staked on top of each other, thus allowing to use smaller or fewer textures or to just have a better resolution.
 However, this has its issues, generated textures for example don't look natural because everything perfectly mirrors to the other side

 Applying the mirror before is often needed for specific designs and makes textures look more natural around the midline.
 For example, if one wants some words to be on the back of a jacket the UVs of left and right can not be stacked, because both sides should have different text.
 So the mirror has to be applied before UV unwrapping.